Diversity Science

 2. One of the required courses may be taken outside the Psychology Department.
 This course can be selected from a pre-approved list (see ‘Courses’ link below) or the student may seek the approval of the Diversity Science Specialization committee to use an unlisted course to fulfill this requirement.

-2. After the completion of required coursework, the student will prepare a capstone paper or presentation demonstrating their expertise and understanding of at least one of the four core competencies of the Diversity Science Specialization.
+3. In lieu of one of the required course, the student may write a capstone paper or presentation demonstrating their expertise and understanding of at least one of the four core competencies of the Diversity Science Specialization.
 This paper may take one of three forms:

 3. A prospectus for a course focusing on a topic related to one or more of the core competencies that the student might teach during their career.